NucleoidAI/Nucleoid/README.md

 <br/>

-Nucleoid uses symbolic AI in the runtime that tracks the statements in the code and creates a graph of the relationships between variables, objects, and functions.
-As writing just like any other codes in Node.js, the runtime manages the JS state as well as stores in the on-chain data store, so that your application doesn't require external database or nothing else.
-In short, the runtime translates your business logic to fully working application with the built-in datastore.
+Nucleoid uses symbolic (logic) AI in the runtime that tracks given statements in JavaScript and creates relationships between variables, objects, and functions etc. in the graph.
+So, as writing just like any other codes in Node.js, the runtime translates your business logic to fully working application by managing the JS state as well as stores in the built-in data store, so that your application doesn't require external database or anything else.

 <p align="center">
   <img src=".github/media/graph.gif" width="450" alt="Graph Animation"/>